KarelZe/edu/adv_ml/01_self_test.md

 - F: *Draw different linkage types visually.*
 - F: *What is the impact of using different linkage types?*
 - F: *Name practical issues that arise with hierarchical or $$k$$-means clustering.*
+- F: *Give applications for clustering.*

 ## SVMs

+- F: *Explain what a SVM is.*
 - F: *Required scaling for SVMs?* ⭐
 - A: Features should be scaled to the interval $[0,1]$.
 - F: *Name advantages of SVMs over logistic regression.* ⭐